 4. Managing job pipeline

-This challenge is related to the previous point.
+This point is related to the previous problems recruiters face.
 When you integrate too many stages in your job pipeline, job applicants don’t keep engaged or find another job faster.

 Everyone understands that interviews, as a rule, are multi-stage, and it will take time to coordinate all the responsible managers.
 However, remember that candidates who find themselves actively searching are not always ready to wait and understand your organizational difficulties.

-First of all, think about the recruitment stages.
+First of all, think about the recruitment stages and challenges faced in talent acquisition.
 For example, you can avoid extra managerial interviews and replace them with test tasks that will better show the candidate’s skills.
 If the corporate rules and hiring procedures are strict, try to make the job pipeline well-organized and smooth.
 You can automate the process with special recruitment software to track and manage the job pipeline in order to avoid delays and hire faster.

 5. Analyzing KPIs

-Key performance indicators should be an integral part of the recruitment work.
+Key performance indicators are often challenges for recruiters but they should be an integral part of the recruitment work.
 Such metrics assist recruiters and HR specialists in deepening the understanding of their companies and identifying the weaknesses or problem areas before they bring extra costs or time spent.